Data privacy training courses

 Recommended for:

-All marketing staff who send or oversee direct marketing campaigns (email, phone or SMS).
-And/or use advertising and analytics tracking cookies/pixels on company websites or apps, for example Google Analytics or Hotjar.
-This course can also add value for data protection staff wishing to expand their knowledge of the UK’s data protection and communications laws.
-Salespeople can also benefit from studying the direct marketing sections of this course.
+All staff who send or oversee direct marketing campaigns (email, phone or SMS).
+And/or use advertising and analytics tracking cookies/pixels on company websites or apps.

 View course ➔